Phone: 01244 323 070

 Court of Protection

-Elis has extensive experience in a wide range of property and affairs cases in the Court of Protection and sees this as a natural corollary to his work in the trusts and estate field.
+Elis has extensive experience in a wide range of property and affairs cases in the Court of Protection and sees this as a natural corollary to his work in the trusts and estates field.